4 Easy Ways to Treat and Prevent Runner's Knee

 Runner’s knee involves pain around or just underneath the kneecap.
 It develops slowly and may begin as swelling during or after running or pain going up and down stairs.

 Fortunately, runner’s knee often can be treated at home.
-These tips can help you prevent runner’s knee, as well as alleviate knee pain, so you can get back on the road.
+These tips can help you prevent runner’s knee and alleviate knee pain, so you can get back on the road.

 Many runners have an imbalance between strength and flexibility in their muscles.
 After you’re warmed up, or once you’ve finished running and are still warm, stretch your hamstrings, quads, and iliotibial band (IT band)—the tissue that runs from your hip to your knee down the outside of the thigh—as well as your hips and calves.
 Holding the stretches for at least 30 seconds gives the best results, as tight hips and/or IT bands can lead to injuries and knee pain.